 In the period 2024-2028, implementation of investments, which were launched in the previous period by the public debt issuers, is expected to continue, with a strong commitment not to disrupt the long-term sustainability of the country's indebtedness level.
 In addition, part of the borrowing is determined to be used for covering the budget deficits, i.e. uninterrupted payments from the Budget, while part of the borrowing will also be intended for refinancing prior debts as they fall due in the coming period.
-Larger repayment amounts falling due in the coming medium-term period, EUR 450 million out of which in July 2023 for the Eurobond issued in 2016, EUR 500 million to be provided in 2025, for the purpose of refinancing the Eurobond issued in 2018, EUR 700 million falling due in 2026 stemming from the Eurobond issued in 2020, EUR 500 million in 2027 for the Eurobond issued in March 2023 and EUR 700 million, falling due in 2028 resulting from the Eurobond issued in 2021.
+Larger repayment amounts falling due in the coming medium-term period, EUR 500 million out of which is to be provided in 2025, for the purpose of refinancing the Eurobond issued in 2018, EUR 700 million falling due in 2026 stemming from the Eurobond issued in 2027 for the Eurobond issued in 2021.
 In order to ensure sources of financing the needs of the Government with the lowest costs in the medium and the long run, accompanied by a sustainable level of risk, public debt management policy defines several medium-term limits and short-term limits, in line with the Law on Public Debt.

-Figure 1.
+Chart 1.
 Repayment Profile of Central Government Debt and Guaranteed Debt (EUR million)